ehrbase/ehrbase/README.md

 ## Release Notes

+##### WIP: 2021, XYZ 00
+v?.?.? - (...)

+**Important:** Please note that this release introduces [Archie's](https://github.com/openEHR/archie) new strict invariant checks.
+Depending on existing data and clients this might be a breaking change.
+Please carefully check the EHRbase output and update your input data if EHRbase rejects it.

 ##### 2021, Aug 12
 v0.17.1 - **beta** release.
 Default handling for audit metadata, bug fixes and SDK version update.
 Please check the [CHANGELOG](https://github.com/ehrbase/ehrbase/blob/develop/CHANGELOG.md) for more details.